Spin-dependent cluster solver

 Introduction

 The solver can either be specified as "spin_dependent_cluster_nmr_solver" or "spin_dependent_cluster_nmr_solver (symmetry)".
 If the symmetry version is used, the solver is allowed to exploit local SU(2) symmetry.
-We will refer to the cluster_nmr_solver for details, as the basic solver setup is very similar.
-The main difference is that the solver does not just split the molecule into independent parts, but identifies for each spin the spins that are most strongly coupling to it and groups them in one cluster, which is solved to find the individual spin contributions.
+We refer to the cluster_nmr_solver for details, as the basic solver setup is very similar.
+The main difference is that the solver does not just split the molecule into independent parts, but identifies, for each spin, the spins that are most strongly coupled to it and groups them into one cluster, which is solved to find the individual spin contributions.

-Although this is the most accurate approximate solver for large molecules, it has a slightly larger runtime as the cluster_nmr_solver.
-The gain in accuracy though typically justifies the small computational overhead, especially since often cluster sizes can be chosen smaller.
+Although this is the most accurate approximate solver for large molecules, it has a slightly longer runtime as the cluster_nmr_solver.
+However, the gain in accuracy though typically justifies the small computational overhead, especially since often cluster sizes can be chosen smaller.

 The setup is the same as for the direct solver.
 That means that based on a struqture Hamiltonian input, the spectral function is computed from the correlation function , where corresponds to the spin operator including the gyromagnetic factors gamma, , .